MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 >
 > C3 filters out the power supply noise
 >
 > The digital potentiometer MCP41050 can change the gain and adapt it to the resistance value from the graphite sensor.
-Resistance of the digital potentiometer can vary between 330Ω and 50kΩ based on datasheet.
+Resistance of the digital potentiometer can vary between 330 Ω and 50k Ω based on datasheet.

 ### Sensor resistance calculation:
 <p align="center">